openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The following requirements apply to OpenID for Verifiable Presentations via the W3C Digital Credentials API:

 * The Wallet MUST support Wallet Invocation via the W3C Digital Credentials API or an equivalent platform API.
 The Verifier MUST use Wallet Invocation via the W3C Digital Credentials API or an equivalent platform API.
-The Verifier MUST NOT use any other mechanism, including Custom URL schemes.
 * The Wallet MUST support the Response Mode `dc_api.jwt`.
 The Verifier MUST use the Response Mode `dc_api.jwt`.
 * The Verifier and Wallet MUST use Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
 * The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MAY support signed requests, unsigned requests, or both.